weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 ### Interact with collections

-When you connect to a Weaviate database, the v4 API returns a `WeaviateClient` object, and the v3 API returns a `Client` object.
+When you connect to a Weaviate database, the v4 API returns a `WeaviateClient` object, while the v3 API returns a `Client` object.

-The `v3` API's interactions were built around the `client` object (an instance of `Client`), including server interactions for CRUD and search operations.
+The `v3` API's interactions were built around the `client` object (an instance of `Client`).
+This includes server interactions for CRUD and search operations.

-With the `v4` API, the main starting points for your interaction with Weaviate follow a different paradigm.
+In the `v4` API, the main starting points for your interaction with Weaviate follow a different paradigm.

 Server-level interactions such as checking readiness (`client.is_ready()`) or getting node statuses (`client.cluster.nodes()`) still remain with `client` (now an instance of `WeaviateClient`).

-Interactions with CRUD and search operations, however, are now done with a `Collection` object instead, to reflect that almost all such operations target a particular collection.
+CRUD and search operations are now performed against a `Collection` object to reflect that these operations target a particular collection.

-See a simple example below, defining  (note the `Collection` typing hint).
+This example below shows a function with a `Collection` typing hint).

 <FilteredTextBlock
   text={PythonCode}